ramanv1/denoising-images-using-CAEs/README.md

   The results of the network have been evalulated using peak signal to noise ratio (PSNR) as the metric.
 We see an improvement in PSNR for the reconstructed images (over the noisy images).

-Dependencies:
+### Dependencies:
-1. tensorflow and keras
+1. TensorFlow and Keras
-2. horovod for tensorflow/keras:
+2. Horovod for TensorFlow/Keras:
    this can be installed using pip install horovod[tensorflow,keras]
 3. photutils:
    this is a package used for applying poisson noise to image